 WHO FCTC Secretariat's Knowledge Hub on Surveillance

-The Finnish National Institute for Health and Welfare (THL) functions as a WHO FCTC Secretariat's Knowledge Hub on Surveillance, in line with Article 20 of the FCTC.
+The National Institute for Health and Welfare (THL) functions as WHO FCTC Secretariat's Knowledge Hub on Surveillance, and works to promote the implementation of Article 20 of the WHO FCTC.

-The hubs’ task is to analyze, synthesize and disseminate knowledge and information to the Parties to the Convention.
-They work on matters under their expertise in relation to the Convention, in accordance with Article 22 of the FCTC (Cooperation in the scientific, technical, and legal fields and provision of related expertise).
+The Knowledge Hubs analyze, synthesize and disseminate knowledge and information to the Parties to the Convention, and provide assistance to Parties in the implementation of the treaty.
+The Knowledge Hubs work on matters under their expertise in relation to the Convention, in accordance with Article 22 of the FCTC (Cooperation in the scientific, technical, and legal fields and provision of related expertise).

-The knowledge hubs are global in the scope of their work, and their work goes beyond the boundaries of the hosting countries, sub-regions and regions.
-Our Knowledge Hub is the only one in Europe, yet the tasks are global.
+The Knowledge Hubs are global in the scope of their work, and their work goes beyond the boundaries of the hosting countries, sub-regions and regions.
+The Knowledge Hub at THL is the only one in Europe, yet the tasks are global.

 More information about the WHO FCTC Secretariat's Knowledge Hubs is available on the FCTC website.

 THL is the flagship academic institution in Finland in the area of health and welfare.
-THL operates under the auspices of the Ministry of Social Affairs and Health.
-THL has strong international recognition and experience in public health, including the areas of non-communicable disease control and prevention and, particularly, promotion of epidemiological surveillance and health-in-all-policies approach.
+The institute is an independent expert agency that operates under the auspices of the Ministry of Social Affairs and Health.

-Overall, THL is the principle national statistic authority in the field of health and welfare.
+THL is the principle national statistic authority in the field of health and welfare in Finland.
+THL participates in national and international surveys and projects related to the epidemiology of tobacco use, and in the development, guidance and follow-up of tobacco control policies.
 THL studies population health and welfare, effectiveness of health and welfare policies and services, environmental health as well as social problems.
-THL collects and produces information on the state of health care and welfare, on social and health services as well as on diseases and their treatment.
+It collects and produces information on the state of health care and welfare, on social and health services as well as on diseases and their treatment.

-Further information about THL, its functions and activities, its achievements and challenges is available on THL's international website.
+Further information about THL and its functions and activities is available on THL's international website.